talarsen/JavaScriptJournalAndProjects/README.md

 **3/1/20 JavaScript Functions**
 **Summary**
-A function definition consists of the function keyword, a function name, parameters(if applicable) and a scope.
+A function definition consists of the function keyword, a function name, parameters(if applicable) and scope.
 The function body is located in the function scope.
-The value of the funciton is returned when the return keyword is used.
+The value of the function is returned when the return keyword is used.
 One concept that was confusing me was the difference between function parameters and arguments.
 Now I understand that function parameters are "placeholders" for data when a function is being defined.
 The data that may change is/are the arguement(s).
 Functions are declared/defined and then functions can be called, run or invoked.
 To capture the return value of a function one must declare a variable with the function name/reference.

 **Skills:**
 Writing simple functions such as a [tip calculator](tipCalculator.js) or a [simple greeting](simpleGreeting.js).

 **8/1/20** A fresh start during quarantine.
 I am excited to start coding again.
 I joined the Udacity Nanodegree Intro to Programming program.
-The program focuses on HTML 5 and CSS3.
+The program focuses on HTML 5, CSS3, Python and JavsScript.

 **8/20/20**
 **Summary**
 I completed the HTML5 and CSS3 in half of the amount of time that is set forth in the program.
 I really appreciate Udacity's approach to teaching so far.
 **Skills**
-A clearer understanding of HTML5 tags and how CSS works with HTML.
+A clear understanding of HTML5 tags and how CSS works with HTML.
 I struggled with CSS3 for so long, but now after completing the lessons on Udacity, I much more confident with writing CSS.
 I've expanded my knowledge with BootStrap too.
 Here's a page I built using Bootstrap.
 [Social Media Page](./socialMediaPage)

+**12/29/20**
+**Summary**
+In December, I applied to the Techtonica program, but my JavaScript skills need work.
+I am using Udacity,Techtonica curriculum and FreeCodeCamp to learn JavaScript and complete projects.